How to Easily Read the Whole Bible in 2018

 What’s a better strategy?
 Follow a carefully designed reading plan that will serve you the right parts of Scripture, at the right pace and the right time.
 Some of these plans alternate between Old and New Testament readings, while some also intersperse the Psalms throughout the year to add variation.

 Read the Bible and the Catechism in a Year – This plan, created by the Coming Home Network, is perhaps my favorite.
 Not only does it take you through the whole Bible (the Catholic Bible, including the deuterocanonical books), but it also gets you through the entire Catechism of the Catholic Church.
 Each day you read about three chapters of Scripture and fifteen paragraphs of the Catechism.
 It will take about 30 minutes each day, but then at the end of the year, you will have finished the Bible and the Catechism—you’ll know more about your faith than 99% of fellow Catholics.
-(Note: To get the PDF of this plan, you have to create a free account on the CHNetwork’s website, but it’s definitely worth it.)
+(Note: To get the PDF of this plan, you have to enter your email address, but it’s definitely worth it.)

 Dr. Mary Healy’s Read the Bible in a Year Plan – This plan was created by Dr. Mary Healy, a premier Catholic biblical scholar, and it’s great because it has you reading excerpts from the Old Testament, Psalms, and New Testament each day.
 That means when you get to the difficult Old Testament sections, you’ll still have the Psalms and New Testament to balance you out.